krobelus/rate-experiments/README.md

 we call a unit clause $C$ with unit literal $l \in C$ a *unique reason clause* if it was required to propagate $l$ in a formula --- that is, there can be no other reason clause for $l$ when performing the propagations.
-Note that a unique reason clause is defined with respect to a formula only, independent of a concrete propagation sequence.
-To avoid confusion with unique reason clauses, we refer to a reason clause that is specific to some propagation sequence as *concrete reason clauses*.
-Note that every reason clause is a unit clause.
+Note that a unique reason clause is defined with respect to a formula only, independent of a propagation sequence.
+Every reason clause is a unit clause.

 As assumptions need to be undone during search, the implementation of unit propagation does not actually delete clauses and literals, but merely scans the